 Couldn't that make him look worse?

 Jess: Yeah you're right, he's going to ignore it isn't he.

 Becca: If I was in his position, I would just ignore it and not react either way.

-Would it surprise you that these kinds of things could go on among the establishment?
+Would it surprise you if these kinds of things went on among the establishment?

 Becca: Not really.